topo-gps/ios-manual/en/routes/routes_select.rst

 - *Trash button*: If you press this button a pop-up will ask to to whether you would like to remove the selected routes from your device (and iCloud if enabled).
 If you press 'Remove' the selected routes will be removed.

 - *Folder button*: If you press this button a screen with the folder tree will be opened.
-You can select a folder and the selected routes will be moved to a new folder.
+You can select a folder and the selected routes will be moved to this folder.

 - *Export button*: If you press this button the export pop-up will be shown.
 In this pop-up you can select the kind of data to be exported and change the export settings.
 If you press 'Export' in the export pop-up the selected routes will be exported.
 Another pop-up with apps and actions will be shown.
 If you tap an app or action, the result of the export will be handled by the app or action.